UPDATED: Time to check in on the COVID red/blue divide again.

 Today I'm posting updated versions of all three, with two major data updates:

 - First, I finally have 2020 county-level election results for Alaska (until now I only had Alaska data for 2016).

-- Second, presumably inspired by a lawsuit versus Ron DeSantis' Florida Health Dept. which stopped reporting county-level COVID deaths as of June 3rd, 2021, the Centers for Disease Control has gone ahead and started posting Florida's county death numbers anyway (as of Sept.
+- Second, presumably inspired by a lawsuit versus Ron DeSantis' Florida Health Dept. which stopped reporting county-level COVID deaths as of June 3rd, 2021, the White House COVID-19 Team has gone ahead and started posting Florida's county death numbers anyway (as of Sept.
 13th) as part of their COVID-19 Community Profile report.

 This means that I now have (mostly) up to date case/death data for every state except Nebraska, which stopped posting county-level data as of June 30th.